TABLEALL

 It was after experiencing the Great Hanshin Earthquake in 1995, he felt a strong urge to want to build his own business, and began working towards his dream of opening his own sushi restaurant.
 He was 34 years old when he finally opened Harasho.

-Thanks to Michelin’s reach, more international guests are coming to enjoy Harasho’s sushi.
+Thanks to them, more international guests are coming to enjoy Harasho’s sushi.
 The chef says it’s been a source of new inspiration as he and the staff learn to speak more English or try to come up with ways to satisfy foreign guests.
 He is grateful of the international recognition and hopes to continue delivering the highest quality sushi.

 VISION